giantswarm/docs/src/content/basics/multiaz/index.md

 # Clusters Over Multiple Availability Zones

-*This is currently only available with Giant Swarm 6.1.0 on AWS*

 With Giant Swarm you can easily launch cluster across multiple availability zones (AZs).
-This will lower the risk that your cluster will get unavailable due to an incident in a particular AWS data center.
+This will lower the risk that your cluster will get unavailable due to an incident in a particular AWS or Azure data center.

 ## What availability zones are good for {#benefits}